It is a band of tough fibrous tissues that attach part of the liver to the abdominal wall and the diaphragm.

 This sickle-shaped ligament is a remnant of the ventral mesentery of the fetus.

-The base of the falciform ligament descends backwards and downwards, while its apex goes backwards and upwards.
+The base of the falciform ligament descends backward and downwards, while its apex goes back and upwards.
 The sickle ligament looks down from the helium of the liver.

 Location of the falciform ligament

 The falciform ligament lies in an anteroposterior plane, but the forward-facing surface is obliquely in contact with the peritoneum.

 The peritoneum is the smooth, transparent serous membrane that lines the orifice of the abdomen and folds inward over the abdomen and viscera, behind the right rectus abdominal muscle and the diaphragm.
 The other is directed backward and is in contact with the left liver.

 It is attached by its left border to the lower surface of the diaphragm and the posterior surface of the suitable rectus sheath as low as the umbilicus; by its right edge, it extends from the notch in the anterior margin of the liver, far behind as the posterior surface.

 Composition of the sickle ligament and blood supplies